Do dogs get jealous? Animal experts and dog behaviorists don’t always agree on whether or not dogs experience jealousy in the same way humans do.

-A 2014 study suggests canines do in indeed feel envy, but it might be based off other more instinctual emotions, like resource guarding.
+A 2014 study suggests canines do indeed feel envy, but it might be based on other more instinctual emotions, like resource guarding.
 Whether it’s the exact same emotion humans feel or not, when you get down to it, dogs really do get jealous.

 They become attached to people and even objects, and it’s a natural response for them to covet what they deem theirs.
 It’s nice to know your dog loves you enough to get jealous, but a jealous dog isn’t always a dog you want to be around.
 Luckily, there are ways to help.

 Signs a Dog Is Jealous